-The Group CEO is authorized by the Board to ensure the senior executives have the appropriate skills, knowledge and experience to fulfill the strategic plans and day to day operations of the Group.
+The Group CEO is authorized by the Board to ensure the senior executives have the appropriate skills, knowledge and experience to execute the Group's strategic plans and fulfill its day to day operations.
 The Group maintains a recruitment process policy to assist in the assessment of whether candidates for senior executive positions are fit and proper.
 The recruitment process includes i) an assessment of the individuals professional and formal qualifications, knowledge and relevant experience required for the position, ii) appropriate pre-employment background checks (that might include criminal record, financial, employment references, education history etc.).
-To ensure continued monitoring of the fitness and propriety of the senior executive, CG perform annual performance appraisals against their roles and responsibilities to identify any potential gaps or areas of concern.
+To ensure continued monitoring of the fitness and propriety of the senior executive, CG performs annual performance appraisals against their roles and responsibilities to identify any potential gaps or areas of concern.